 After those tools are up and running, the long-term vision for my role is to treat the company as my product and our team members as my users.
 As Job Portraits grows and expands our services, I want to build things that support the rest of the team and make their jobs easier.

 What were you doing before Job Portraits, and why did you join?

 I’ve been friends with Miki and Jackson for a few years now; I met them through my first job out of college.
 I worked at a company that ran events, a podcast, a newsletter, and invested in early-stage startups.
 Most of my time was spent interviewing founders to see where their startups fit in our products.
 I also managed and grew the newsletter, and launched a premium publication that ramped up deal flow for angel investors.
-I loved speaking with so many brilliant people, but I didn’t have much time to evaluate the content I was creating.
+I loved speaking with so many brilliant people, but with tight deadlines I didn’t have much time to evaluate the products I was working on.
 That made it tough to improve.

 What’s the culture like?

 It sounds like a simple thing, but everyone always says, “Thank you.”
 That means so much after my previous experiences.
 Being appreciated is important.
 I also really like that everyone has a voice here and is encouraged to speak up.
 It’s deeply satisfying that even as a newcomer, I’m part of the conversation on things like our strategy for the coming year.

 I think the general mindset of Job Portraits is a good complement to mine.
 Most tech places are very data-driven and linear, and I’m pretty product-minded myself.
 Miki and Jackson are conceptual, big thinkers.
 But at the same time they’re very receptive to a more linear view.
 I also trust them, and I like everyone they’ve chosen to work with.

 What’s it like to collaborate remotely with the team?